SujithaReddyChinta/Face-Recognition-based-Smart-Attendance-System/README.md

 # How to Use( Instructions)

-- First clone the repo:    git clone <repo-url>
+- First clone the repo in VS Code:    git clone <repo-url>

 - Navigate to your folder:  cd <your-project-folder>